qfogarty/Interactive-Wand-Gesture-Recognition/README.md

 - **Servo is OPTIONAL**: The wand tracking, spell recognition, and LED/audio effects work without it
 - **LED Strip Length**: 30 LEDs sufficient for small displays; 150+ for larger installations
-- **IR Illuminator Power**: Can be simplified to always-on (no MOSFET) if brightness control not needed
+- **IR Illuminator Options**:
+  - **Camera-Mounted (Recommended for beginners)**: Simplest setup - mounts directly on camera module, powers from camera, no external wiring, perfect for 1-3m tracking distance
+  - **External Board**: More powerful illumination for larger spaces (5-10m), requires 12V PSU and optional MOSFET for brightness control
 - **Wand Construction**: Any IR LED (850nm) attached to stick/wand with power works as tracking point

 ---